7 Alternatives to Word Clouds or Phrase Clouds for Data Visualization

 Creating a meaningful visualization from data with long lists can be challenging.
 While word clouds (sometimes known as phrase clouds) are often the popular choice, they are not always the best option.
-This post illustrates seven alternatives to word clouds that can be used to visualize data from long lists, each has its own trade-offs.
+This post illustrates seven alternatives to word or phrase clouds that can be used to visualize data from long lists, each has its own trade-offs.
 The visualization examples in this post use the GDP of 185 countries and are created using R.

 The common option: A word (phrase) cloud...

 This visualization below is a word cloud (or sometimes referred to as a phrase cloud), which shows the whole names of countries (i.e., phrases) rather than just words.
 A word cloud with phrases can be a useful addition or alternative to regular word clouds.
 The size of each country in the cloud is in proportion to its GDP.
 While word clouds are often ridiculed, they do scale well.
 Unlike most charts, a word cloud gets better with the more things that it displays.
 But word clouds are far from perfect.
 The rest of this post explores some better alternatives to word clouds.
 All these word clouds and alternatives to word clouds are created in Displayr which provides a more flexible and powerful alternative for word or data visualization than PowerPoint or Tableau.

 Alternative 1: Circle packing

-One standard “fix” to word clouds involves creating a bubble chart with a circle packing algorithm to arrange the bubbles.
+One standard "fix" to word clouds involves creating a bubble chart with a circle packing algorithm to arrange the bubbles.
 This avoids the problem that different word lengths bring to word clouds.
 However, despite their appeal, in this case, the cure is worse than the illness.
 The small size of the bubbles prevents writing in the labels of all the countries.
-I have to put the names into tooltips which appear when you hover your mouse over the bubbles (click on the visualization to view).
-While I love these plots, I am not a great fan of tooltips for critical information.
-You can, no doubt, appreciate this point if you access this from a mobile device or the R-Bloggers website, where the tooltips cannot be seen unless you click on the visualization.
+I have to put the names into tooltips which appear when you hover your mouse over the bubbles.

 While I love these plots, I am not a great fan of tooltips for critical information.
 You can, no doubt, appreciate this point if you access this from a mobile device or the R-Bloggers website, where the tooltips cannot be seen unless you click on the visualization.